heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 If you only had one user of your website, this wouldn't be too hard.
 You could manually, constantly modify and check on all of your servers and personally make sure the state of the customer's shopping cart is consistent across every single server.
 But what happens when you have millions of customers and thus millions of shopping carts?
 That would be impossible to keep track of personally.
 Luckily, you're a programmer - this can be automated!
 You simply need to make sure that all of your computers stay in-sync, so if the customer checks her cart in Beijing, then in Paris, she sees the same thing.

-But as Section 6 already explained, this is not so trivial.
-Messages between your servers in Beijing and Paris could get dropped, corrupted, reordered, duplicated, or delayed.
+But as Section 6 has already explained, this is not so trivial.
+Messages between your servers in Beijing and Paris could be dropped, corrupted, reordered, duplicated, or delayed.
 Servers can crash.
 Sharks can cut the network cables between countries.
 Since you have no guarantees about when you'll be able to synchronize state between two servers, it's possible that the customer could see two different cart-states depending on which country she's in (which server she asks).

 It's possible to implement "consensus" protocols such as Paxos and 3-Phase-Commit that provide coordination between your machines.
-When failure happens, such as a network shark-attack, the protocol detects a lack of consistency and becomes *unavailable*.
-For some applications, this is appropriate.
+When failure happens, such as a network shark-attack, the protocol detects a lack of consistency and becomes *unavailable* - at least until it is consistent once more.
+For applications in which inconsistent state is dangerous, this is appropriate.
 For a shopping cart, this seems like overkill.
-If our shopping cart distributed systems experienced a failure, it means users would not be able to add or remove things from the cart.
+If our shopping cart system experienced a failure and became unavailable, users would not be able to add or remove things from the cart.
 They also couldn't check out.
 This means our startup would lose money!
 Perhaps it's not so important that our clients' shopping carts be completely synchronized across the entire world at all times.
 After all, how often are people going to be doing such wanderlust shopping?

 This is an important moment.
 By thinking about our specific problem, we've realized a compromise we're willing to make: our users always need to be able to add things, remove things, and checkout.
-In other words, our service needs to be *available*.
+In other words, our service needs to be as *available* as possible.
 Servers don't necessarily need to agree all the time.
 We'd like them to, but the system shouldn't shut down if they don't.
 We'll find a way to deal with it.

 Turns out there's a company out there called Amazon.com - and they've been having a similar problem.
 Amazon sells things on their website too, and users can add and remove things from their cart.
 Amazon has lots of servers spread out across the world.
 They also have quite a few customers.
 They need to ensure their customers' carts are robust: if/when servers fail or lose communication with one another, a "best-effort" should be made to display the customer's cart.
 Amazon acknowledges that failure, latency, or HyperLoop-traveling users can cause inconsistent cart data, depending on which server you ask.
 How does Amazon resolve these issues?

 ## Dynamo
 Amazon built DynamoDB {% cite Dynamo --file langs-consistency %}, which is basically a big distributed hash table.
 In other words, it's a hashmap spread across multiple computers.
-A user's cart would be stored as a value under the user's username as the key.
-When a user adds a new item to her cart, the cart data is replicated across a multiple machines within the network.
-If the client changes locations and performs another write or a few machines fail and later recover, it's possible for different machines to have different opinions about the state of a given user's cart.
+A user's cart would be stored as a value under the user's username as the key. (`{'james': {'candle', 'skateboard'}}`) When a user adds a new item to her cart, the cart data is replicated across a multiple machines within the network.
+If the client changes locations then performs another write, or if a few machines fail and later recover, it's possible for different machines to have different opinions about the state of a given user's cart.

 Dynamo has a rather unique way of dealing with these types of conflicts.
 Since Dynamo always wants to be available for both writes and reads (add/removes, viewing/checkouts, resp) it must have a way of combining inconsistent data.
 Dynamo chooses to perform this resolution at read time.
-When a client performs a `get()` on the user's cart, Dynamo will take the multiple conflicting carts and push it all up to the application!
+When a client performs a `get()` on the user's cart, Dynamo will take the multiple conflicting carts and push them up to the application!
 Huh?
 I thought Dynamo resolves this for the programmer!?
 Actually, Dynamo is a generic key-value store.
 It detects inconsistencies in the data - but once it does, it simply tells the application (in this case the application is the shopping cart code) that there are some conflicts.
 The application (shopping cart, in this case) is free to resolve these inconsistencies as it pleases.

 How should Amazon's shopping cart procede with resolution?
 It may be fed two cart states like so: